MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-autopilot-profile.md

 > - **Step 7: Create and assign hybrid Azure AD join Autopilot profile**
 - Step 8: [Configure and assign domain join profile](hybrid-azure-ad-join-domain-join-profile.md)

-For an overview of the Windows Autopilot user-driven hybrid Azure AD join workflow, see [Windows Autopilot user-driven hybrid Azure AD join overview](hybrid-azure-ad-join-workflow.md)
+For an overview of the Windows Autopilot for pre-provisioned deployment hybrid Azure AD join workflow, see [Windows Autopilot for pre-provisioned deployment hybrid Azure AD join overview](hybrid-azure-ad-join-workflow.md)

-## Create and assign user-driven hybrid Azure AD join Autopilot profile
+## Create and assign a pre-provisioned hybrid Azure AD join Autopilot profile

 While the ESP controls what is shown during device and user setup and specifies how soon a user can use their device, the Autopilot profile specifies how the device is configured during Windows Setup, or during OOBE.

-When an admin creates an Autopilot profile for the user-driven scenario, devices with this Autopilot profile are associated with the user enrolling the device.
-User credentials are required to enroll the device.

-The difference between an Autopilot user-driven Azure AD join and an Autopilot hybrid Azure AD join is that the hybrid Azure AD join scenario joins both an on-premises domain and Azure AD during Autopilot.
-The user-driven Azure AD join scenario only joins Azure AD during Autopilot.
+The difference between an Azure AD join and a hybrid Azure AD join is that the hybrid Azure AD join scenario joins both an on-premises domain and Azure AD during Autopilot.
+The pre-provisioned Azure AD join scenario only joins Azure AD during Autopilot.

 > [!TIP]
 >
 > For Configuration Manager admins, the Autopilot profile is similar to some of the configuration that takes place during a task sequence via an unattend.xml file.
 The unattend.xml file is configured during the **Apply Windows Settings** and **Apply Network Settings** steps.
 Note however that Autopilot does not use unattend.xml files.

-To create a user-driven Azure AD join Autopilot profile, follow the below steps:
+To create a pre-provisioned hybrid Azure AD join Autopilot profile, follow the below steps:

 [!INCLUDE [Autopilot profiles before steps](../includes/autopilot-profile-steps-before.md)]